Skip to Main Content

 Along with many other primary sources, the digitized, complete transcripts of the Eichmann trial can be found at this website.

 DigiBaeck: German-Jewish History Online

 A growing treasury of artifacts that document the rich heritage of German-speaking Jewry in the modern era.
 Created by the Leo Baeck Institute (New York and Berlin).

 German History in Documents and Images

-A comprehensive collection of original historical materials documenting German history from the beginning of the early modern period to the present held by the German Historical Institute in Washington, D.C.
+Original historical materials documenting German history from the beginning of the early modern period to the present held by the German Historical Institute in Washington, D.C.